Thank you for an unprecedented year of healing!

 Over 330 people were able to access life-enhancing services thanks to scholarships provided by you!

-We believe everyone should have access to care for as long as they need it – regardless of ability to pay.
+We believe everyone should have access to care for as long as they need it.
 A brain injury can dramatically and suddenly affect a person’s ability to return to work at the same level they were before their injury.
 To meet this need, we offer scholarships provided by community support to those living on a low income.

 Are rehabilitative classes and support groups offered remotely effective?
 YES!